 At Northeastern, the graduate co-op is an outstanding real-world component that is one of the hallmarks of our program.
 Although it is not guaranteed that students will receive a paid co-op, all students will be placed in one.
 Students will receive guidance from a Graduate Co-op Coordinator throughout their search process and throughout the co-op.

 Can I apply for part-time study in the Bioinformatics Program?

 Yes.
 The M.S. in Bioinformatics program can be taken on a part-time basis.
-International applicants should consult the International Student and Scholar Institute here at Northeastern to make sure their visa type will allow them to be part-time students.
+International applicants should consult the Office of Global Services here at Northeastern to make sure their visa type will allow them to be part-time students.
 The Bioinformatics program is intended to be a two-year program only when taken on a full-time basis.